Access to abortion remains limited and precarious. It's time to legislate for the era we live in.

 It also means that at a time when the NHS already is under severe strain, doctors are forced to spend time on duplicate medical appointments not because their patients require it, but because the law has not evolved past the paternalism of the 1960s.

 And if the purpose of the law as it stands is, as some claim, to protect women from poor care, then it may having the opposite effect in some very tough cases.
 In December, a young woman who bought abortion pills online, and who was badly in need of compassion and support given a history of psychological problems, instead received a two-and-a half-year prison sentence.

 She will not be the first or the last woman unable to approach medical professionals; consider women who speak no English, have insecure immigration status, face shame their families or communities, or are at risk from violent partners.
 Is criminalisation how a civilised country should treat these women?

 A pro-choice country should have pro-choice laws.
 Even those with reservations about abortion must see the benefit of making it easier in the early stages when foetal viability is not even in question.

 Instead, women continue to receive compromised care while doctors who make life and death decisions every day are treated as precisely half as capable on this.

 It’s time for politicians who support the majority view to stop being complacent, take abortion out of criminal law across the UK, and legislate for the era we live in instead.

 Ellie Cumbo is a researcher who works in the voluntary sector with a particular emphasis on criminal justice and violence against women.
 She is also on the Fabian Women’s Network Executive Committee.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.